SandyRodger/launch_school_books/http_book.md

 - By default most browsers have cookies enabled.
 - When you first visit a website it will send session information and set it in a browser cookie on your local computer.
 - Note that the actual session data is different and is stored on the server.
-- With every request you send the cookie data is compared to the server-side session data.
+- With every request you send, the cookie data is compared to the server-side session-data.
 - This is how you are recognised when you return to a website - your cookie data is matched.

 <p align="center">